enkidevs/curriculum/javascript/react/intro-react/why-use-react.md

 ---
 ## Practice

-Which of the following statements is false about **React**'s syntax?
+Which of the following statements is false about **React**?

 ???

-* it's specific to React and prone to changes
+* the virtual DOM slows down performance
-* makes use of standards JavaScript
+* the syntax is simple
-* is simple
+* it can create web *and* mobile applications

 ---
 ## Revision